bonding-curves/avalanche-research/content/milestone4/insights.md

 On the other hand, the Primary Network validator count has declined by 40.5%—the most significant contraction in Avalanche's history.
 The staking ratio has fallen from 48% to 41%, approaching levels that may affect security assumptions.
 These infrastructure-level metrics tell a different story than the application-level metrics, suggesting that the ecosystem is experiencing a structural adjustment whose dynamics we do not yet fully understand.

-Our research has generated four hypotheses for the validator decline: migration effects from ACP-77, opportunity cost pressures, operational profitability concerns, and market sentiment cascades.
-These hypotheses are not mutually exclusive, and the truth likely involves some combination of all four.
+Our research has generated four hypotheses.md for the validator decline: migration effects from ACP-77, opportunity cost pressures, operational profitability concerns, and market sentiment cascades.
+These hypotheses.md are not mutually exclusive, and the truth likely involves some combination of all four.
 What we lack is the empirical analysis to determine their relative contributions.
-This is precisely why the simulation framework we have designed is so important—it will allow us to test these hypotheses quantitatively and identify the dominant drivers.
+This is precisely why the simulation framework we have designed is so important—it will allow us to test these hypotheses.md quantitatively and identify the dominant drivers.

 ### The Path Forward

 The roadmap we have outlined represents a deliberate progression from theoretical understanding to practical capability.
 Phase 1 establishes the technical foundation: the cadCAD simulation framework, data collection infrastructure, and calibrated baseline model.
 Without this foundation, all subsequent work would be speculation rather than analysis.
-Phase 2 uses this foundation to conduct systematic experiments, testing our hypotheses and generating insights that can inform governance decisions.
+Phase 2 uses this foundation to conduct systematic experiments, testing our hypotheses.md and generating insights that can inform governance decisions.
 Phase 3 validates our work through rigorous verification and external review, building the credibility needed for our recommendations to influence real decisions.
 Phase 4 deploys operational tools that create ongoing value for the Avalanche community.

 This progression is not merely a project plan—it reflects our philosophy of evidence-based governance.
 Too often, blockchain governance operates on intuition, ideology, or the persuasive power of particular community members.
 Our goal is to provide an alternative: a framework for making decisions based on quantitative analysis of likely outcomes.
 This does not mean that simulation should replace human judgment—models are always simplifications of reality, and there will always be factors that escape formalization.
 But simulation can discipline our intuitions, reveal unintended consequences, and identify trade-offs that might otherwise remain hidden.